Customer Services

 We take all necessary steps to make sure that your personal data is kept secure at all times.
 We will keep personal data only for as long as it is needed for its original purpose unless there is a legal requirement to keep it longer.

-You can access the information we hold about you and we will respond to your request within 28 calendar days.
+You can access the information we hold about you and request the correction or deletion of information we hold about you.
+We will respond to your request within 28 calendar days.
 You can find out how to access the information we hold about you by emailing dataprotection@hes.scot or writing to the Data Protection Officer at Longmore House.

 Telling us what you think